HarshKapadia2/dotfiles/hhtop/README.md

 	| > 192 | > 180 | `htoprc.2.bkp` |

 -	The `.bkp` file extension stands for 'backup' in this case.
-There is nothing special about the extension.
+There is nothing special about the file.
 It's a regular ASCII text file.

 -	hhtop abbreviation meaning
 	-	hhtop = Harsh's htop